BR19-gh/QuickCalc/README.md

 ## Overview

 iOS app built using React Native, Redux and Expo, it gathers simple tools for your daily calcuations, you can also create your own tools.
+To install the app in App store, follow [this link](https://apps.apple.com/sa/app/quickcalc/id6502615780?l=ar)
 ## Installation

 1. Clone the repository to your local machine: